 Today is Day 1 of the Douggie Diet and I must say there are very few ups and more downs to the US Airways/AA food enhancements.
-The benefits of the new food offerings is mainly for US Airways fliers as meals are now being served on many more US Airways fights than premerger and now flights shorter than 3 hours plus offer complimentary meals in the small forward cabin, yet for the American Airline fliers—the majority of us who are affected—meals have been removed from dozen of flights a day; American fliers go hungry while US Airways fliers fatten up!
-Despite this enhancement—depending on who you are talking to, a US flier VS American flier—the cookie and the meals have been downgraded but at least a processed food carb loaded snack basket has been added!
+The benefits of the new food offerings are mainly for US Airways fliers as meals are now being served on many more US Airways fights than premerger and now flights shorter than 3 hours plus offer complimentary meals in the small forward cabin, yet for the American Airlines fliers—the majority of us who are affected—meals have been removed from dozen of flights a day; American fliers go hungry while US Airways fliers fatten up!
+Despite this enhancement—depending on who you are talking to, a US flier VS an American flier—the cookie and the meals have been downgraded but at least a processed food carb-loaded snack basket has been added!
+After 1 hour of breakfast, it is highly recommended to jump on a trampoline for exercise.
+The benefits of jumping on a trampoline are many and are considered to be one of the best exercises as it helps to burn calories, increase bone density, improve balance and coordination, and strengthen muscles.
+In addition to these benefits, trampoline jumping also promotes relaxation and helps reduce stress.

 I flew from St. Maarten to Miami today (SEPT.
 1, 14) on a flight that was scheduled just over 3 hours but short of the 1299 miles required for an upgraded meal experience.
 The service on board today’s flight was almost no different than typical AA service.
 The Pre-departure drink was omitted due to the delay of the incoming aircraft—which I will never understand as drink service does not delay the departure of the aircraft—yet lunch service was fairly different than the premerger AA service experience.
 Inflight service started off with drinks and my favorite mixed warn nuts, followed by lunch.
 Instead of each tray coming with a wine glass which the FA offered to fill, each dinner tray had a main dish, a lush green salad with a single cherry tomato, salad dressing, salt and pepper, a semi-stale bread roll, a precooked chocolate cookie and a main dish.
 The FA was gracious enough to heat up the cookies, but even warned guests that the cookies were no longer baked on board.
 The result, a cookie that tasted like warm cardboard!
 Her gesture of warming up the cookie in memories of the good ol’ days was appreciated, but the aroma of baked on board cookies was missing from the flight and so was the taste of a delicious warm fresh cookie.
 Instead the Douggie Diet provided premium passenger a cookies which is better off fed to a dog as a biscuit than consumed by a human!
 The flavorless cardboard like cookie was clearly frozen, shipped, and served, versed baked fresh on board.
 US Airways customers might be surprised and delighted by a cookie, but AA customers be warned—the cookie is among the worst I’ve had in flight, I’d rather have a prepackage Delta biscoff cookie!